-Controls the state of inactive lanes in Gen3 devices, regardless of link frequency.
+Controls the state of inactive lanes above the width programmed in LinkControl[WidthIn/Out] in Gen3 devices, regardless of link frequency.
+When CDLW, defined in Section 8.6.7, is active, lanes below the width programmed in WidthIn/Out but above the active width are controlled by CDLC, defined in Section 8.6.4.
+This field must not be modified after CLMC is enabled.
 Takes effect at an LDTSTOP Disconnect or Warm Reset.
 (See Table 116 for definitions of PHY states in DC and AC modes.)
 See Section 12.3 for more information about Gen3 initialization and training.

-14010 001

 InLnSt Behavior

 00b Same as Warm Reset (Except CAD is logical 0 in DC)

 01b Same as PHY OFF

 10b Same as Operational

-CTL&CAD undefined scrambled data
+CTL&CAD undefined data , scrambled dataper LinkTrain[ScrEn]

-11b Same as Disconnected per LSSel
+InLnSt Behavior 11b Same as Disconnected per LSSel